PAPUA NEW GUINEA

 As drivers, we were representations of our sponsors, Camel and Range Rover.
 The prevalent advertising at that time in print and film for Camel was a rough and ready guy dressed in khakis, fording rivers with machete in hand.
 The Camel Trophy was filmed and chronicled for network and cable television in each of the countries represented, upon returning home we were interviewed on ESPN and a host of other networks from NY to California.
 On the first day of the rally my thoughts were on anything but iconoclastic add representatives.
 Looking into the eyes of the indigenous people I saw no facades or pretense, they were completely different from the Western culture I came from.
 Penetrating deeper into the heart of the forest we came into contact with stone age villages whose people passed right through the 2-foot or so invisible barrier that we maintain with strangers.
 Akin to an animal sniffing the scent of an unknown entity, they’d come within centimeters of our faces looking deeply while tracing the contours of our eyes, noses and mouths with inquisitive fingertips.
 I was profoundly moved by their childlike innocence and sincerity.
 This memory and not the photos of treacherous terrains or artifacts for which we traded our personal knives and flashlights would remain my take home.

 The ingenuity and toughness of the tribesmen were beyond anything we’d ever witnessed.
-At one point a team using a tire iron were unable to remove the frozen lug nuts from the wheel of their vehicle.
+At one point a team using a tire iron was unable to remove the frozen lug nuts from the wheel of their vehicle.
 Observing the situation and no doubt calculating what should have been ample time to perform the task, a warrior dressed in feathers and facial paint stepped forward and with his bear heel kicked the nuts free.
 At another point in the rally our cook’s truck missed a turn and rolled down a ravine.
 A neighboring village gathered and watched with interest as the support crew fastened two fully extended winch cables to the vehicle from their trucks still atop the hillside, but after multiple attempts the foreigners were unsuccessful in winning the tug-of-war with gravity.
 Sensing the failed rescue the men from the village lined up in single file, each grasping hold of an elongated nylon tow line supplied by the crew, with which the pulled the truck straight up the ravine and back onto the trail from which it had fallen.

 A Typical Race Day:

 Race days began early.
-After a quick breakfast the timed departures left camp with no meals consumed in route.
+After a quick breakfast the timed departures left camp with no meals consumed en route.
 Depending on navigation errors, broken parts, winching cars mired in mud up to their axels, blown engines and vehicles rolled over in ditches the size of the machines themselves, the exhausted teams often rolled into the makeshift camps in the dead of night with only a few hours remaining before the next day’s start.

 Other challenges required skills in rebuilding broken bridges and passing over them in a 2.6-ton vehicle.